| Introduction Effective management of a school depends on the efforts of a

 In most countries, the provision of education is the collective

+responsibility of a variety of agencies and institutions.
 While governments, to a large extent, bear the bulk of educational

 costs through payment of salaries, grants and subsidies, local